MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 In order to translate listings, you will need to have English-language listings data available.
 If you have not created the `listings` table in the `rentals` database in a prior module, follow these instructions to create the table.

-1. Run the following commands to create the `listings` and `reviews` tables for storing rental property listing and customer review data:
+1. Run the following commands to create the `listings` table for storing rental property listing data:

     ```sql
     CREATE TABLE listings (